High-Fidelity Mural Restoration via a Unified Hybrid Mask-Aware Transformer: The Proposed Approach

 To perform the restoration, HMAT receives a degraded input image, which is formed by preserving only the valid pixels while masking the damaged areas: $x_{obs} = x \odot m$, where $\odot$ denotes element-wise multiplication.
-Our objective is to train the generator $G$ to produce a restored image $\hat{x}$ that satisfies two key criteria: (1) synthesizing structurally coherent content within the missing regions ($\Omega$), and (2) strictly preserving the original pixels in the undamaged regions ($\bar{\Omega}$), such that $\hat{x}(p) = x(p)$ for all valid pixels $p \in \bar{\Omega}$.
+Our objective is to train the generator $G$ to produce a restored image $\hat{x}$ that satisfies two key criteria: (1) synthesizing structurally coherent content within the missing regions ($\Omega$), and (2) preserving the observed pixels in the undamaged regions ($\bar{\Omega}$) through final compositing.

 To account for the inherent uncertainty of missing regions and enable multi-modal synthesis, we introduce a latent noise vector $z \sim \mathcal{N}(0, I)$, formulating the generative prediction as $G(x_{obs}, m, z)$.
-Unlike standard image editing, cultural heritage preservation strictly forbids altering surviving historical paint~\cite{shao2023,li2022computing}.
-To mathematically enforce strict fidelity to the original undamaged regions, we bypass the generator for known pixels and output a composited image:
+Unlike standard image editing, cultural heritage restoration places strong emphasis on retaining surviving historical paint~\cite{shao2023,li2022computing}.
+We therefore bypass the generator for known pixels in the final output and produce a composited image:

+While compositing guarantees pixel-exact fidelity in the valid region $\bar{\Omega}$, it does not constrain the intermediate features used to synthesize content near the mask boundary.
+This motivates the mask-aware design of HMAT—mask-conditioned encoding and masked contextual aggregation—which limit contamination from zero-filled regions before the final composite is applied.